Assessments for Maths Like a Pirate

 Q.1 How many eggs were there all together?

-A quarter of the eggs rolled off and broke.
+A quarter of the eggs rolled off and

 Q.2 How many eggs rolled off?